g2384/Life-In-The-UK/Facts.md

 The **official home** of the Prime Minister is **10 Downing Street**, in central London, near the Houses of Parliament.
 He or she also has a country house outside London called **Chequers**.

 The UK has a **constitutional monarchy**.

+The Prime Minister (PM) is the **leader of the political party** in power.
+He or she appoints the **members of the cabinet** and has control over many important public appointments.

+The Prime Minister appoints about **20 senior MPs** to become ministers in charge of departments.

+The monarch has **regular** meetings with the **Prime Minister** and can **advise, warn and encourage**, but the decisions on government policies are made by the **Prime Minister and cabinet**.

+The small claims procedure is an informal way of helping people to settle minor disputes without spending a lot of time and money using a lawyer.
+This procedure is used for claims of less than £10,000 in England and Wales and £3,000 in Scotland and Northern Ireland.
+<span style="color: #ff0000;">**PLEASE be aware**</span> that in some handbooks (10th impression 2016 and previous ones) it says £5,000.
+However according to the Official Handbook 3rd edition (11th impression 2016) it is £10,000.
+Due to this difference in data, it is very unlikely that this question will come up in the official exam.

+Forcing another person to marry is a criminal offence.

+Anyone who is violent towards their partner – whether they are a man or a woman, married or living together – can be prosecuted.

+Many MPs, Assembly members, MSPs and MEPs hold regular local **‘surgeries’**, where constituents can go in person to talk about issues that are of concern to them.
+These surgeries are often advertised in the **local newspaper**.

+The job of the police in the UK is to protect life and property, prevent disturbances (also known as keeping the peace) and prevent and detect crime.

+Many local authorities appoint a **mayor**, who is the ceremonial leader of the council.
+In some towns, a mayor is elected to be the effective leader of the administration.

+**MPs** are elected through a system called **‘first past the post’**.
+In each constituency, the candidate who gets the most votes is elected.

 # Organisations